 Jay got his start as a journalist covering college life for Rolling Stone, then went on to cover comedy for The New York Times before developing a reporting specialty in psychology.
 As a psychology writer, Jay writes for The New York Times, The Washington Post, Wired, and Slate, and his work appears in the anthology The Best of Technology Writing.

-Most recently, Jay served as Senior Editor at Psychology Today, where he covered personality, happiness, behavioral economics, love and relationships, attraction and sex, celebrity, and decision making, writing and editing several of the magazine’s highest-selling cover stories.
+Most recently, Jay served as Senior Editor at Psychology Today, where he covered personality, behavioral economics, happiness, decision making, behavioral modification, consumer behavior, love and relationships, attraction and sex, and celebrity, writing and editing several of the magazine’s highest-selling cover stories.

-As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, Tony Robbins, Eugene Mirman, Kristen Schaal, Mary Higgins Clark, Valerie Plame, Deborah Tannen, Bob Mankoff, Will Shortz, Greg Giraldo, Paula Scher, Todd Hanson, and many others.
+As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, Tony Robbins, Eugene Mirman, Kristen Schaal, Mary Higgins Clark, Valerie Plame, Deborah Tannen, Bob Mankoff, Will Shortz, Greg Giraldo, Paula Scher, and Todd Hanson, as well as researchers such as Dan Ariely, Jonathan Haidt, and Helen Fisher.
 Jay also conducted George Carlin’s last interview—which George Carlin called the “most complete interview” of his life.

 Jay has taught creative writing at Columbia University, and leads regular classes in writing and storytelling through the New York Writers’ Intensive.
 He’s also the winner of The Moth, a live stage storytelling competition based in New York City, and his story “My Father’s Love” appears on The Moth Radio Hour and NPR.